ykcaj-i/Ssetfin/README.md

 # Ssetfin
-a financial asset calculator and visualization application
+a financial asset calculator and visualization app